great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 :::

 :::note
-If you would like to learn how to edit the Expectation Suite, please refer to follow [How to Guide on How to Edit an Expectation Suite](../../expectations/how_to_edit_an_existing_expectationsuite.md)
+If you would like to learn how to edit the Expectation Suite, please refer to [How to Guide on How to Edit an Expectation Suite](../../expectations/how_to_edit_an_existing_expectationsuite.md)
 :::

 ### 4. Save your Expectation Suite